 Khutzeymateen: Valley of the Grizzly Bears

 This 8-day voyage takes you to the northernmost reaches of the Great Bear Rainforest: the Khutzeymateen Valley, home to Canada’s first grizzly bear sanctuary.
 Explore one of the most remote and pristine habitats for grizzlies, alongside opportunities to spot humpback whales, orcas, and other wildlife.
-We will travel with Bluewater Adventures, one of only three operators permitted in the sanctuary, we’ll navigate the inlet’s shores by zodiac for incredible bear viewing.
-This protected area, spanning 44,300 hectares, is located in the traditional territories of the Gits’iis and Metlakatla Nations.
+This exceptional journey is made possible by one of only three permits granting access to the Khutzeymateen/K’tzim-a-deen Grizzly Sanctuary—an experience few will ever have.
+We’ll navigate the inlet’s shores by zodiac for incredible bear viewing in this protected area, located in the traditional territories of the Gits’iis and Metlakatla Nations.

 Ship Based Journey